 Source: Yahoo Finance

-Pinterest may well be a key participant in the great tech unicorn IPO rush of 2019, but in many ways it stands aloof.
-It may not grab headlines and stir controversy like the Ubers and Airbnbs of this world, but that is just the way publicity-shy Pinterest CEO Ben Silbermann would want it, seemingly.
+Pinterest may well have been a key participant in the great tech unicorn IPO rush of 2019, but in many ways it stands aloof.
+It may not grab headlines and stir controversy like the Ubers and Airbnbs of this world (albeit there have been a couple of minor ones related to ownership of content), but that is just the way publicity-shy Pinterest CEO Ben Silbermann would want it, seemingly.

 Pinterest’s growth has been slow and sustainable, first reaching peak saturation in the lucrative domestic market in the US before expanding outwards to an international market where it continues to grow.
 The slowly-slowly approach to monetising has seemingly paid off, with paid content not jarring or impeding the user experience.